Hi, I'm Isabel

 What have I learned?

-and inspired me to explore a new career path as a life coach.
+Through coaching, I have reconnected with a more authentic version of myself and have been inspired to explore a new career path as a coach myself.

-This path fills me with purpose and joy and allows me to be more present with my family.
+This path fills me with purpose and joy and

-I can truly say, that I am leading my most joyful life as yet.
+I can truly say that I am leading my most joyful life as yet.

 I’d love to meet you and hear what’s on your mind.